freefood89/software-engineering-bootcamp/01B - Working with boto3/README.md

 # 01A - Working with boto3

-In this step you will write two programs using `boto3` to programmatically call AWS APIs.
-The first will upload constants to S3 and the other will trigger every time a message is queued onto SQS.
+In this step you will use `boto3` to programmatically call AWS APIs.
+The first will upload images to S3 and the other will trigger every time a message is queued onto SQS.

 ## Parts